grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/_index.md

 ### Basic roles

 Basic roles are the standard roles that are available in Grafana OSS.
-If you have purchased a Grafana Enterprise license, you can still use basic roles.
+If you have purchased a Grafana Enterprise license, or Grafana Cloud subscription you can still use basic roles.

 Grafana includes the following basic roles: